A small Universe: Introduction

 An intriguing feature of the no-boundary wave function is that it leads to the appearance of classical, Lorentzian universes only in the presence of a dynamical attractor \cite{Hartle:2008ng}.
 Inflation can play precisely this role.
 (Ekpyrotic cosmology could too \cite{Battarra:2014xoa,Battarra:2014kga,Lehners:2015efa}.)
 In fact, only a few $e$-folds of inflationary evolution are required to localise the wave function on Lorentzian histories.
 However, in order to explain the present-day features of our universe, in particular its spatial flatness, a longer inflationary phase is required.
-This is because the requirement of compactness and regularity forces the universe to have closed spatial sections.
-In other words, on large scales the universe is described by a $K=+1$ Robertson-Walker metric with spatial $3$-spheres:
+This is because the basic no-boundary requirements of compactness and regularity force the universe to have closed spatial sections (as reviewed in, {\it e.g.}, \cite{Lehners:2023yrj}).
+In other words, given our assumption of a trivial spatial topology, on large scales the universe is described by a $K=+1$ Robertson-Walker metric with spatial $3$-spheres\footnote{Other topologies with closed spatial sections are possible.
+An example is $S^2\times S^1,$ which has been shown to be suppressed compared to $S^3$ in the no-boundary wave function \cite{Halliwell:1990tu,Bousso:1995cc}.
+We should note that the contribution of more intricate topologies has not been widely explored to date.},

 This feature may be at odds with observations, which show that the average curvature is currently very small.
 It is useful to look at these aspects more quantitatively now.